julianbetz/yokome/_sources/webextension.rst.txt

    Initialize/reset page action to activate Yokome.

-   :param tab: The tab on which to initialize Yokome
+   :param tab: The tab on which to initialize Yokome.

 .. js:function:: background.toggleYokome(tab)